-Especially because it has neuropathic pain as a "adjunct", and knowing how long something has happened is quite complicated for me.
-And yet, that does not make me indifferent.
-Lack of empathy generates psychopaths or people without any sensitivity and, what is worse, generates the impossibility of being, as the North Americans say, on their shoes!
+Especially because it has neuropathic pain as its “adjunct”, and knowing how long something has happened is quite complicated for me.
+And yet that does not make me indifferent.
+Lack of empathy breeds psychopaths or people without any sensitivity and, worse still, it makes it impossible for us, as the Americans say, to say. their shoes!
 In their skin!

 And all this because, maybe 40.000 years ago someone came to me, sad (it's the word light that I chose) because I was going to die.

 It was not difficult to calm her down.
 After all, all of us, stellar or not, will die one day, and well, this reference is not without explanation.
 There remains the quest for consolation, which now does not only go to Joy (joy) and perhaps in one way or another, I can not change scientific facts, some waiting.